apoorvajagtap/trackPodCRD/README.md

 $ ./main
 ```

-4. On a different terminal, create a CR, and observe the changes:
+3. Now, on a different terminal, create the required resources (CRD & CR).
-(you can modify the count & message as required)
 ```
-$ kubectl apply -f <path_to_trackPodCRD_cloned_repo>/manifests/trackPod.yaml
+$ hack/setup.sh . all
 ```

 - As soon as the CR is created, new pods with the tpod's name as prefix should be created in current namespace: